-Previous boosters are called “monovalent” because they were designed to protect against the single original virus that causes COVID-19.
-They also provide some protection against Omicron, but not as much as the updated (bivalent) boosters.
+Previous vaccines were called “monovalent” because they were designed to protect against the single original virus that causes COVID-19.
+They also provided some protection against Omicron, but not as much as the updated, bivalent vaccine.
+The CDC now recommends updated, bivalent vaccine for everyone 6 months and older.
+The CDC has guidance for everyone 6 months and older based on age and medical condition.

 The virus that causes COVID-19 has changed over time.
 The different versions of the virus that have developed over time are called variants.
 Learn more about variants of the COVID-19 virus.